engineerdataanalyst/engineerdataanalyst/README.md

 <h1 align="left">Hello There! 👋</h1>
 <p align="left"> Thank you for stopping by my GitHub Profile! <br>
                  I am an engineering graduate looking to break into the field of data analytics and <br>
-                 I have a passion for helping businesses make data-driven decisions.
+                 I have a passion for helping businesses make data-driven decisions. <br>
-                 I am interested in the fields of marketing, sales, and e-commerce because I love studying customers to help businesses grow and become successful. </p>
+                 I am interested in the fields of marketing, sales, and e-commerce because <br>
+                 I love studying customers to help businesses grow and become successful. </p>

 <h3 alight="left">Here are links to my porfolio websites:</h3>